smhlana/landmarksapi-dotnetcore/README.md

 # dotnet-landmarks-api
-A .NET API that searches for landmarks in a specified location and the images associated with the landmarks.
+A .NET API that searches for landmarks in a specified location and the images associated with the landmarks (Work in progress).